joshmarshall/testnado/README.md

     from tornado.testing import AsyncHTTPTestCase
     from testnado import AuthenticatedFetchCase

-    class MyHandlerTestCase(AsyncHTTPTestCase, AuthenticatedFetchCase):
+    class MyHandlerTestCase(AuthenticatedFetchCase, AsyncHTTPTestCase):
         ...

-This is obviously most helpful as a shared base class for all your Handler test cases, so writing tests is simpler:
+Once you've defined all your authentication requirements, this is obviously most helpful as a shared base class for all your Handler test cases, so writing tests is simpler:

     from mytests.helpers import MyHandlerTestCase